With MiFID II regulations now in play, a new set of characteristics is emerging for FX markets in 2018.

 Although new regulated trading venues will undoubtedly influence where specific participants trade FX in 2018, trends in what derivatives people choose are likely to remain the same.

 Look for continued growth in both traditional OTC FX instruments, such as swaps and forwards, and exchange-traded FX futures.

 The unique qualities that have made these instruments attractive, such as broken dates in OTC and clearing for futures, will continue to be attractive irrespective of the new regulation.

 Transaction cost analysis

-Many firms will be required (by regulations), or elect (due to the FX Global Code) to establish best execution practices and the buy-side will increasingly be held accountable for justifying liquidity decisions.
+Many firms will be required (by regulations), or will elect (due to the FX Global Code) to establish best execution practices, and the buy-side will increasingly be held accountable for justifying liquidity decisions.

 To meet these obligations, institutions will require transaction cost analysis tools and quality market data.

 It is reasonable to assume that part of a bank’s service in providing FX liquidity could expand to include transparent reporting tools that demonstrate how a price was formed for a particular client.